-Comparing Gerber vs Homemade Baby Food
+Comparing Gerber vs. Homemade Baby Food

-Gerber vs Homemade Baby Food – who is the winner?
+Gerber vs. Homemade Baby Food – Who is the winner?

-- Read also: Best Baby Slings and Carriers
+- Read also: Best Baby Slings and Carriers.

-Gerber vs Homemade Baby Food – Why homemade baby food may be better?
+Gerber vs. Homemade Baby Food – Why Homemade Baby Food may be Better?

-- Fresher: If you make your baby food everyday, then homemade baby food is more fresh, more nutritious, and tastier than the jars which are sitting in the grocery store shelves.
-Admittedly, most Moms prepare prepare baby food in larger batches and freeze it in small serving sizes.
-So, some the nutrients will be lost during freeze & thaw.
+- Fresher: If you make your baby food daily, homemade food is fresher, more nutritious, and tastier than the jars on the grocery store shelves.
+Admittedly, most Moms prepare baby food in larger batches and freeze it in small serving sizes.
+So, some of the nutrients will be lost during freeze & thaw.

-- Price: A jar of baby food is only about 70¢ so that’s pretty affordable.
+- Price: A jar of baby food is only about 70¢, so that’s pretty affordable.
 However, homemade baby food is even cheaper!
 The cost of the food itself is less than what you pay to buy prepared baby food.
 With homemade baby food, you only pay for the food itself; you don’t have to pay for labor, shipping, storage, and the cost of the jar itself.

 - See Gerber Food Here